pfnet-research/NoTransactionBandNetwork/README.md

 ## TL;DR

-* [Deep Hedging][deep-hedging-arxiv] is a deep learning-based framework to compute the optimal hedging strategies of financial derivatives.
+* [Deep Hedging][deep-hedging-arxiv] is a deep learning-based framework to hedge financial derivatives.
-* However, this strategy is hard to train due to the action dependence, *i.e.*, an appropriate hedging action at the next step depends on the current action.
+* However, a hedging strategy is hard to train due to the action dependence, *i.e.*, an appropriate hedging action at the next step depends on the current action.
 * We propose a "*No-Transaction Band Network*" to overcome this issue.
-* This network circumvents the action-dependence and facilitates quick and precise computation of the optimal hedging.
+* This network circumvents the action-dependence and facilitates quick and precise hedging.

 ## Motivation and Result